David Tan: Biography

 Tan graduated with a Bachelor of Laws (First Class Honours) and a Bachelor of Commerce from the University of Melbourne, and he was a resident of Trinity College, Melbourne (1991–1995) where he was named Valedictorian.
 He was awarded the RJ Hamer and Corrs Chambers Westgarth Prizes in Constitutional & Administrative Law, Price Waterhouse Prize in Contracts, and Rayne Dickson Memorial Exhibition Prize in Health & Medical Law.
 Tan was conferred a Master of Laws in 1999 from Harvard, where he attended on the Lee Kuan Yew Scholarship.

 Tan worked in DBS Bank before joining the Singapore Administrative Service in December 2001, serving as director of International Talent at the Ministry of Manpower and head of Contact Singapore, and as Director of Sports in the Ministry of Community Development, Youth and Sports.
 David left the Singapore Administrative Service and enrolled in the Ph.D. programme at Melbourne Law School in 2006.
 He received the Oakleaf Award from Trinity College at the University of Melbourne for "his services to the arts, law and education".
 The Oakleaf Award commemorates 150 years of Trinity College by recognising living alumni and supporters who have made a notable contribution to Trinity, the broader community, or both, within Australia or globally.

 Tan joined NUS Law as an assistant professor in December 2008.
 In 2012, he became a tenured associate professor.
 He was appointed vice dean of academic affairs in 2015, overseeing the LL.B. and LL.M. programmes.
 In 2016, he was appointed to the position of dean's chair at the faculty.
 He was promoted to full professor on 1 July 2018.

 Tan has a curatorial collection of over 200 jackets, mainly blazers, which includes rare runway looks from Alexander Lee McQueen's final menswear collection and Gucci's "Roger Federer Met Gala 2017" crystal cobra tuxedo.
 In 2022, the National Museum of Singapore acquired some of his jackets as part of the museum’s ongoing documentation of contemporary styles and perspectives in Singapore.
 In 2023, the National Gallery of Victoria in Melbourne also added a number of his jackets to their permanent collection.
 From January to March 2024, the Alliance Française de Singapour showcased 42 of his jackets from French brands and France-based designers in a public exhibition "La Veste", that included rare items from Louis Vuitton, Balmain, Dior, and Comme des Garçons.

+In March 2026, Tan made a donation of 82 jackets in total to the National Museum of Singapore and Asian Civilisations Museum – the gift was reported to be "the first and biggest donation of contemporary menswear to Singapore’s National Collection."
+He has also donated to the Metropolitan Museum of Art in New York and the Victoria & Albert Museum in London.
+Some of the donated jackets had been spotted on two-time Olympic badminton champion Lin Dan, K-pop boy band BTS members V and Jung Kook, and the late American actor Chadwick Boseman.